Ferizzz/msgman-feris/README.md

 # MSGMAN-feris

-msgman-feris is just a package that add's say and kick command for me (xD) just don't use it, ok?
+msgman-feris is a package that adds `clear, kick` commands for owners.

 ## Installation